anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 1. Local laws or field rules (e.g. lightning detector) prevent continuation of the game.
 1. Other circumstances prevent further safe play.
 The Rules and Competition Committee may rule on any forfeit or loss of points as applicable.

-## Game Time
-The starting time for all weeknight games shall be 5:50 p.m. for fields without lights.
-Starting times for games played at lighted fields and on the weekends shall be determined by the League and may legally begin after 6:30PM.
-Forfeit time shall be 20 minutes after the scheduled starting time.

-## Player Uniforms
+## Game Equipment and Uniforms
-All players must be in proper uniform in order to be eligible to participate in games, as specified in League policy.
+Games shall be played with legal baseball equipment and player uniforms as required by League Rules and Policy.

 ## Minimum Number of Players
-Teams must start the game at the scheduled starting time if they have at least eight (8) players present.
-A team may not wait until forfeit time for players to arrive, the game must begin as soon as a team has 8 players present.
-If a ninth player does not arrive or arrives after forfeit time, the team shall be in technical forfeit, as defined in [Forfeits](#forfeits).
+Teams must start the game at the scheduled starting time if they have a minimum of (8) players present.
+League policy may designate a forfeit time after which a team with less than the minimum is subject to forfeit.
+A team may not wait until this forfeit time for players to arrive.
+The game must begin as soon as a team reaches this minimum.

 1. In the event a team starts a game with eight (8) players, the ninth spot in the batting order shall be considered an out recorded to the pitcher.
 A team may insert a ninth player in the vacant ninth spot after the start of play.
-1. A team may begin a game with eight (8) players up to two (2) times in one season.
-A team that fails to field nine (9) players at the start of the game after receiving 2 (two) prior technical forfeits shall forfeit all subsequent games.
-1. A team in technical forfeit shall remain in technical forfeit, regardless of the number of players with which it finished the game.
-A team may finish the game a player short, that is one (1) player less than they started the game with (eight (8) players for a nine (9) man line-up, nine (9) players for a ten (10) man), provided the team does not fall below this minimum.

 1. The vacated spot in the batting order shall be considered an automatic out.
 1. Should a team fall below the minimum, the game is terminated and the team loses by forfeit.

+A team may finish the game a player short, that is one (1) player less than they started the game with (eight (8) players for a nine (9) man line-up, nine (9) players for a ten (10) man), provided the team does not fall below this minimum.

 ## Player Injuries
 Should a player suffer a debilitating injury during the game and cannot continue, and a team has no more eligible players on its bench, a team can use a player that was removed from the game to replace him.
 This replacement player must be the first player removed from the game, and if this player is unavailable the next player is used (and so on).
 If no reserve is present, the vacated spot in the lineup is skipped and all batters move up accordingly, with no penalty to the affected team.

 1. If a substantial case can be made that a team skipped a spot with the intent to gain a competitive advantage, a protest by the opposing team may retroactively be ruled as a forfeit.

-## Field Maintenance
-All teams are responsible for the maintenance and cleanup of the field and dugout areas after a game.
-Both teams must fill in all infield, batter’s box, and pitching mound holes.
-Additionally, both teams must have adequate equipment on hand for field maintenance.
-Teams who repeatedly fail to do proper post-game maintenance shall be fined.

-## Payment of Umpires
-Umpires are to be paid on the field promptly upon request.

 ## Designated Hitter
 The League shall follow the Major League designated hitter rule at all times, with the exception that a team may designate a D.H. for any position on the field.